joshtynjala/setup-adobe-flash-player-action/README.md

 This action downloads the _Adobe Flash Player projector content debugger_, and adds a **flashplayer** command to the `PATH`.

-On macOS, the full path to the executable is:
+On macOS and Linux, the full path to the executable is:

 _/usr/local/bin/flashplayer_